I’m a budget cruiser. Here are 8 easy strategies I used on my recent Royal Caribbean cruise to save money

 Sitka, the former capital of Russian Alaska, was originally founded by the Tlingit people over 10,000 years ago.
 Now part of the United States, Sitka is home to 10,000 year-round residents and is a popular port on any Alaska cruise itinerary.

 If you’re looking for a blend of history, nature, and culture, Sitka has it all.
-Many visitors flock to downtown Sitka, where you'll find shops, restaurants, and the famous St. Michael Orthodox Cathedral–the first Orthodox cathedral in the United States.
+Many visitors head downtown, where you'll find shops, restaurants, and the famous St. Michael Orthodox Cathedral—the first Orthodox cathedral in the United States.

 You can also explore the Baranof Castle State Historic Site, where the former transfer of Alaska from Russia to the United States took place.

-Nature lovers will flock to the Sitka National Historic Park, a 113-acre park in a lush rainforest of Sitka Spruce Trees.
+Nature lovers will love the Sitka National Historic Park, a 113-acre park in a lush rainforest of Sitka Spruce Trees.
 At the park, you’ll find Tlingit and Haida totem poles, hiking trails, and wildlife viewing opportunities.

 Note: Cruise ships dock six miles from downtown Sitka, and free shuttle buses are provided to and from downtown.